bitcoin-dev-project/bitcoiner-intro-to-rust/09_references_and_borrowing_01.md

 }
 ```

 When we print the `bytes_slice`, we see the [1,0,0,0] is still there.
-But this should have been read and the pointer should have moved so that it is no longer part of the slice.
+But this should have been read and the pointer should have moved so that it is no longer returned by the slice.
 So what's happening here exactly?
-Let's dive into it in the next lesson.
+We'll dive into it in the next lesson.
 As we'll see, the slice in the `extract_version` is not the same object as the slice in the `main` function.
-It's a copy.
-So when we modify it in the `extract_version` function, we are not modifying the one in the `main` version.

 ### [Next Lesson: References and Borrowing Part 2](09_references_and_borrowing_02.md)